accela673/CapyGUI/README.md

 4. run "main.py" (to run code you have to download Tkinter and pillow libary)

+Modified images will be saved in the created folder

+This code:
+1. applies b/w filter
+2. rotates image (right and left but you can change angle in the code)
+3. flip image upside down
+4. mirrors the image

-There are several commented instructions and descriptions in the code
+There are several commented descriptions in the code

 Please give a high rating (＠_＠;)